© Joseph Howarth

 Toronto is notorious for its patio enthusiasm.
 And patios on the waterfront are on a whole other level with their epic views of Lake Ontario and incredible food.

-Here’s a list of some of the patios on the waterfront that you can enjoy:
+Here’s a list of some of the patios on the waterfront with lakeside views you can enjoy:

 Stay in the know